Aberdare: Culture

 Aberdare, during its boom years, was considered a centre of Welsh culture: it hosted the first National Eisteddfod in 1861, with which David Williams (Alaw Goch) was closely associated.
 The town erected a monument in the local park to commemorate the occasion.
-A number of local eisteddfodau had long been held in the locality, associated with figures such as William Williams (Carw Coch) The Eisteddfod was again held in Aberdare in 1885, and also in 1956 at Aberdare Park where the Gorsedd standing stones still exist.
+A number of local eisteddfodau had long been held in the locality, associated with figures such as William Williams (Carw Coch) The Eisteddfod was again held in Aberdare in 1885, and also in 1956 at Aberdare Park, where the Gorsedd standing stones still exist.
 At the last National Eisteddfod held in Aberdare in 1956 Mathonwy Hughes won the chair.
-From the mid nineteenth century, Aberdare was an important publishing centre where a large number of books and journals were produced, the majority of which were in the Welsh language.
+From the mid 19th century, Aberdare was an important publishing centre where a large number of books and journals were produced, the majority of which were in the Welsh language.
 A newspaper entitled Y Gwladgarwr (the Patriot) was published at Aberdare from 1856 until 1882 and was circulated widely throughout the South Wales valleys.
 From 1875 a more successful newspaper, Tarian y Gweithiwr (the Workman's Shield) was published at Aberdare by John Mills.
 Y Darian, as it was known, strongly supported the trade union movements among the miners and ironworkers of the valleys.
 The miners' leader, William Abraham, derived support from the newspaper, which was also aligned with radical nonconformist liberalism.
 The rise of the political labour movement and the subsequent decline of the Welsh language in the valleys, ultimately led to its decline and closure in 1934.

 The Coliseum Theatre is Aberdare's main arts venue, containing a 600-seat auditorium and cinema.
 It is situated in nearby Trecynon and was built in 1938 using miners' subscriptions.

-The Second World War poet Alun Lewis, was born near Aberdare in the village Cwmaman and there is a plaque commemorating him, including a quotation from his poem The Mountain over Aberdare.
+The Second World War poet Alun Lewis was born near Aberdare in the village of Cwmaman; there is a plaque commemorating him, including a quotation from his poem The Mountain over Aberdare.

-The founding members of the rock band Stereophonics originated from the nearby village of Cwmaman.
+The founding members of the rock band Stereophonics originated from Cwmaman.
 It is also the hometown of guitarist Mark Parry of Vancouver rock band The Manvils.
 Famed anarchist-punk band Crass played their last live show for striking miners in Aberdare during the UK miners' strike.

-Griffith Rhys Jones − or Caradog as he was commonly known − was the Conductor of the famous 'Côr Mawr' of some 460 voices (the South Wales Choral Union), which twice won first prize at Crystal Palace choral competitions in London in the 1870s.
+Griffith Rhys Jones − or Caradog as he was commonly known − was the conductor of the famous 'Côr Mawr' ("great choir") of some 460 voices (the South Wales Choral Union), which twice won first prize at Crystal Palace choral competitions in London in the 1870s.
 He is depicted in the town's most prominent statue by sculptor Goscombe John, unveiled on Victoria Square in 1920.

 Aberdare was culturally twinned with the German town of Ravensburg.